ZviRosenfeld/IEnumerableCorrelater/README.md

 ### LevenshteinCorrelater

-[LevenshteinCorrelater\<T>](IEnumerableCorrelater/Correlaters/LevenshteinCorrelater.cs) Finds the [LevenshteinDistance](https://en.wikipedia.org/wiki/Levenshtein_distance) between two collections.
+[LevenshteinCorrelater\<T>](IEnumerableCorrelater/Correlaters/LevenshteinCorrelater.cs) Finds the [LevenshteinDistance](https://en.wikipedia.org/wiki/Levenshtein_distance) and best correlation between two collections.

 ### DamerauLevenshteinCorrelater

-[DamerauLevenshteinCorrelater\<T>](IEnumerableCorrelater/Correlaters/DamerauLevenshteinCorrelater.cs) Finds the [DamerauLevenshteinDistance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) between two collections.
+[DamerauLevenshteinCorrelater\<T>](IEnumerableCorrelater/Correlaters/DamerauLevenshteinCorrelater.cs) Finds the [DamerauLevenshteinDistance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) and best correlation between two collections.

-## Optimizations
+## CorrelaterWrappers

 There are a number of ICorrelater\<T> that can be wrapped around the [base correlaters](#correlaters).
-While using these wrappers can reduce the accuracy of the correlation, they can greatly improve their performance.
+These wrappers can increase the base correlater's performance, or add other abilities.

 ### SplitToChunksCorrelaterWrapper

-This wrapper splits the collection into smaller chunks, and correlates each chunk individually.
+This wrapper splits the collection into smaller chunks, and correlates each chunk individually, thus reducing correlation time and memory consumption.
-Since the correlates typically have a time complexity of O(n\*m), where n and m are the size of the collection being correlated, reducing the collections size can have a big impact on performance.
+Since the correlates typically have a time and memory complexity of O(n\*m), where n and m are the size of the collection being correlated, reducing the collections size can have a big impact on performance.

+Please note that SplitToChunksCorrelaterWrapper will reduce your correlation's accuracy.

 ```CSharp
 int removalCost = 7;